UniversalDependencies/docs/_la/dep/dislocated-csubj.md

 ~~~

 'There it was defined <u>how *presbyter* Ratchis himself, for the cure of his soul, offered to God and His holy church of Saint Mary his own portion of that property</u> which belonged to his relatives by law, everything and every piece of land, wineyards, woods, osiers, lawns, meadows, tended and untended - **his portion he offered integrally to God and His church of Saint Mary as determined before**.'
 (LLCT)

+<u>Note:</u> in general, the dislocated element does not need to be of the same form as the corresponding argument appearing in the matrix clause, and there can be alternation between clausal and nominal realisations.

 <!-- Interlanguage links updated St lis 3 20:58:52 CET 2021 -->